Over-Approximation of Fluid Models: Abstract

 \section{Abstract}

 Fluid models are a popular formalism in the quantitative modeling of biochemical systems and analytical performance models.
 The main idea is to approximate a large-scale Markov chain by a compact set of ordinary differential equations (ODEs).
 Even though it is often crucial for a fluid model under study to satisfy some given properties, a formal verification is usually challenging.
 This is because parameters are often not known precisely due to finite-precision measurements and stochastic noise.
 In this paper, we present a novel technique that allows one to efficiently compute formal bounds on the reachable set of time-varying nonlinear ODE systems that are subject to uncertainty.
 To this end, we a) relate the reachable set of a nonlinear fluid model to a family of inhomogeneous continuous time Markov decision processes and b) provide optimal and suboptimal solutions for the family by relying on optimal control theory.
-We argue that our approach does not suffer from the curse of dimensionality and demonstrate its scalability and the tightness of its bounds by comparing it with a state-of-the-art over-approximation technique.
+The proposed technique is efficient and can be expected to provide tight bounds.
+We demonstrate its potential by comparing it with a state-of-the-art over-approximation approach.